anno-mods/FileDBReader/README.md

 Internal Compression Args
 - Path: Path that contains the filedb file
+- CompressionVersion: Compression Version of the inner file

 Convert Args
 - Path: Xpath that selects nodes to be converted.